Dream interpretation: Freud

 In The Interpretation of Dreams, Sigmund Freud argued that all dream content is disguised wish-fulfillment (later in Beyond the Pleasure Principle, Freud would discuss dreams which do not appear to be wish-fulfillment).
 According to Freud, the instigation of a dream is often to be found in the events of the day preceding the dream, which he called the "day residue."
 In very young children, this can be easily seen, as they dream quite straightforwardly of the fulfillment of wishes that were aroused in them the previous day (the "dream day").
+Sigmund Freud believed that dreams are a way for repressed wishes in the unconscious mind to be expressed.
+He explained that the manifest content of a dream is what we remember, while the latent content is the hidden meaning behind it.
+Freud also described a process called dream-work, which uses methods like condensation, displacement, and symbolization to hide unacceptable desires while still allowing them to appear in dreams.

 In adults the situation is more complicated since, in Freud's analysis, the dreams of adults have been subjected to distortion, with the dream's so-called "manifest content" being a heavily disguised derivative of the "latent dream-thoughts" present in the unconscious.
 The dream's real significance is thus concealed: dreamers are no more capable of recognizing the actual meaning of their dreams than hysterics are able to understand the connection and significance of their neurotic symptoms.

 In Freud's original formulation, the latent dream-thought was described as having been subject to an intra-psychic force referred to as "the censor"; in the terminology of his later years, however, discussion was in terms of the super-ego and the work of the ego's defence mechanisms.
 In waking life, he asserted, these "resistances" prevented the repressed wishes of the unconscious from entering consciousness, and though these wishes were to some extent able to emerge due to the lowered vigilance of the sleep state, the resistances were still strong enough to force them to take on a disguised or distorted form.
 Freud's view was that dreams are compromises which ensure that sleep is not interrupted: as "a disguised fulfilment of repressed wishes," they succeed in representing wishes as fulfilled which might otherwise disturb and waken the sleeper.

 One of Freud's early dream analyses is "Irma's injection", a dream he himself had.
 In the dream a former patient of his, Irma, complains of pains and Freud's colleague gives her an unsterile injection.
 Freud provides pages of associations to the elements in his dream, using it to demonstrate his technique of decoding the latent dream thoughts from the manifest content of the dream.

 Freud suggests that the true meaning of a dream must be "weeded out" from the dream as recalled: